 This once again reinforces the important role that rental housing plays in providing alternative housing options, while highlighting the importance of incentivising households at the bottom of the ownership ladder to realise the value of their houses, thus contributing to an increase in products along the housing ladder.
 It also indicates the important role of micro-developers in providing alternative products that respond to the housing demand.

-2.3.3.
-Government and private sector housing supply
+2.3.2.
+Government housing supply